winter-telescope/mirar/docs/source/installation.rst

     .../astrometry-net/<version>/data

-PostgreSQL is relatively straightforward to install via the `official website <https://www.postgresql.org/download/>`_.
-The other packages might be more complicated, and will depend on your platform.

 astromatic software with apt-get (Linux only)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can use apt-get if you are running :
+You can use apt-get if you are running Debian-based Linux:

 .. code-block:: bash